nolim1t/bitcoin-merchant-starter-kit/README.md

 * Bitcoin Cash (BCH)
 * Litecoin (LTC)

 But this is also up to the local market.

 You can't really go wrong with Bitcoin, Ethereum and Tether.

 Also please note that Tether is also pegged to the USD.
-It will follow the USD as opposed to your local currency.
+It will follow/track the USD as opposed to your local currency.
 This may be good or bad.

 ### Setting up a mobile wallet